Automatic Parallel Program

 “Exactly.
 Now, that was a mistake but the point I’m getting at is your phone has so much more potential than you know or would even think about.”
 He placed Jenny’s phone back on the desk

-“What’s in your pockets or on the desk in front of you, has more computing power than Nasa used to get the moon all them years ago.”
+“What’s in your pockets or on the desk in front of you, has more computing power than Nasa used to get the moon all those years ago.”

 As he finished his sentence the bell rang and the class began to leave.
 I packed away my things and headed towards the door.